swennemans/building-your-own-reactjs/02-building_basic_vdom/10-updating-children.md

 ```

 We have an `updateChildren` function that is called when the current `vElement` has `children`.
-The `updateChildren`
-is very naivly implemented.
-For example it doesn't take into account the possibility that `vNode` can be added or removed (the arrays
+The `updateChildren` is very naivly implemented.
+For example it doesn't take into account
-would have different lenghts).
+the possibility that `vNode` can be added or removed (the arrays would have different lenghts).
 But we won't worry about that.

 We also take a quick shortcut to check if we're dealing with a `vText`.
-If so, we directly call the `updateVText` function.
+If it's a `vText`, we directly call the `updateVText` function.
 Of course it
-would be nicer to call the `update` function directly to handle the different types, but *we aint got no time for that*.
+would be nicer to call the `update` function directly to handle the different types,
+but that would request some refactoring, *we aint got no time for that*.

 The only thing remaining to be implemented is the `updateVText` function: